ukidiscs2026/discs2026/_pages/info.md

 _Libraries:_

-Sadly, most of of the nicest libraries are secluded in the various colleges, and are generally not accessible to the public.
+Sadly, most of the nicest libraries are secluded in the various colleges, and are generally not accessible to the public.
 But if you make friends with some of the Cambridge-based attendees, they might give you a tour!

 Perhaps the most historic library is the [Wren Library](https://www.trin.cam.ac.uk/library/visitors/), which _is_ accessible to the public, albeit at limited times.
 It houses a copy of Isaac Newton's _Principia Mathematica_ (1687), and is a must-see for any theoretical physicist!